-Rep #1 had no clue and hung up on me.
+Rep #1 didn’t know anything about any hurricane and hung up on me.

-Rep #2 had no clue but after spazzing, she offered me a $30 credit. $30 for an entire month without service?!
-Lies.
+Rep #2 also had no clue but after spazzing, she offered me a $30 credit. $30 for an entire month without service?!
+Lies!

 Rep #3, this time one whose 1st language is English, was able to offer me a $95 credit.
 Again, this was after I gave them a piece of my mind.
 When I mentioned the conversation I had with another rep via chat about the 1-month credit, she told me they would have to pull the chat records which would take 7-10 business days.
 I told her to go ahead and do that but in the meantime in between time, I would be submitting a complaint to the Better Business Bureau.

-A few days later, after I calmed down, I drafted my complaint and submitted it to the BBB.
-Within a week, I was contacted by someone from Sprint’s executive office.
-After letting her know the way they’re handling the USVI and their customers is completely unacceptable and offering suggestions on how they can do better, my September and October bills were credited in full.
+I drafted my complaint and submitted it to the BBB and within a week, I was contacted by Sprint’s executive office.
+After letting her know the way they’re handling the USVI and their customers is completely unacceptable, my September and October bills were credited in full.